ChaseElander/ENGL460-Project/PROPOSAL.md

 ### Story Notes
 You can be the next victim

+* The reason the player is looking for the murderer is because the player is the next victim.
+So the player has to figure out who the murderer is before the murderer kills the player.

 ## Argument
 Challenge of play creates entertainment, too easy/too hard makes less entertainment, & entertainment has value